mattxwang/qwerhacks-21-workshops/education-track/README.md

 * you've always wanted to learn, but didn't get around because X reason
 * are hard to learn in their current form (especially if interactivity would help)

-In my work with Teach LA, we try to bring the advantages of tech - in particular, interactivity and accessibility - to teaching people about computer science.
-As the pandemic moves more education online, we've found that lots of learning can be digitized!

 In my *personal* experience with hackathons, making a small app that really solves a niche problem, but does it really well, is both easier and more impactful than making an app that *solves everything*.
 I think this is especially true with education, because the current industry is pretty slow, resistant to change, and doesn't do much technical innovation - and often doesn't pay attention to minority voices.

 And of course, keep in mind that education isn't just math, english, and history!
 Education also includes: